canonical/jenkins-agent-operator/docs/tutorial/getting-started.md

 Use `juju bootstrap localhost localhost` to bootstrap a `lxd` machine controller with the name `localhost` for tutorial purposes.

-### Setting up the tutorial model
+### Set up the tutorial model

-To easily clean up the resources and to separate your workload from the contents of this tutorial, it is recommended to set up a new model with the following command.
+To easily clean up the resources and to separate your workload from the contents of this tutorial, set up a new model with the following command.

 ```
 juju add-model tutorial